-2. Related Work:
+2. Related Work

 Several techniques have been developed in order to visualize hierarchical structures.
 The fundamental problem in these techniques is how to provide enough details at lower levels in a hierarchy, while maintaining the context within the overall structure.
-Other desirable features of such techniques would include facilitating easier navigation and exploration through the information hierarchy while ensuring smooth transitions among views [NB].
+Other desirable features of such techniques would include facilitating easier navigation and exploration through the information hierarchy while ensuring smooth transitions among views [9].

-Treemap [JS91] is a space filling layout method developed at the University of Maryland.
+Treemap [10] is a space filling layout method developed at the University of Maryland.
 It maps a tree structure into nested rectangles, each representing a node.
-A rectangular area is first allocated to hold the representation of a tree, and this area is then subdivided into a set of rectangles that represent the top level of the tree.

-This process continues recursively on the resulting rectangles to represent the lower levels of the tree [BZB].
 Size and aspect ratio of the rectangular areas are controlled by the value associated with the node.
 Efforts have been made to make this space filling technique more effective in visualizing information hierarchy.
 Treemaps can easily handle hierarchies with tens and thousands of leaf nodes.
-Shneiderman and Wattenberg have suggested an algorithm for producing ordered treemaps [SW01] which improves stability in the display of dynamically changing data and preserves underlying order between tree elements.
-Treemaps efficiently utilize screen space by using 100% of available display and excellently portray leaf nodes but the technique is useful for fairly simple hierarchical plans [NB].
+Shneiderman and Wattenberg have suggested an algorithm for producing ordered treemaps [12] which improves stability in the display of dynamically changing data and preserves underlying order between tree elements.
+Treemaps efficiently utilize screen space by using 100% of available display and excellently portray leaf nodes but the technique is useful for fairly simple hierarchical plans [9].

-Cone tree [RMC94] is another simple technique which presents hierarchy in 3D.
+Cone tree [13] is another simple technique which presents hierarchy in 3D.
 A cone is projected from parent node and its children are displayed along the circumference of the base of that cone.
 Cone tree adjusts the height of each level so that all cones at the same levels are of same height.
 There are some disadvantages in this technique.
 First, the display can only handle about 100 nodes or 10 layers of branching.
 Second, its 3D rendering is time consuming.
 Finally, a general problem with traditional techniques is that they are applicable for relatively small graphs, which makes them unsuitable for visualizing the NaradaBrokering network, a network that can expand up to thousands of nodes and links.

-A practical solution is simply to layout a spanning tree for the graph, which forms the base for advanced tree layout techniques [HMM00].
-One such algorithm, presented by Lamping, Rao and Piroli [LR94, LRP95], takes advantage of hyperbolic geometry.
-The H3 layout technique proposed by Munzner [M97] is a hyperbolic layout technique which optimizes the cone tree layout algorithm by placing children nodes on the hemisphere around the cone instead of on its perimeter.
+A practical solution is simply to layout a spanning tree for the graph, which forms the base for advanced tree layout techniques [5].
+One such algorithm, presented by Lamping, Rao and Piroli [14, 15], takes advantage of the hyperbolic geometry.
+The H3 layout technique proposed by Munzner [16] is a hyperbolic layout technique which optimizes the cone tree layout algorithm by placing children nodes on the hemisphere around the cone instead of on its perimeter.

-Clustered graph is yet another category of graphs which exhibits recursive clustering structure over the vertices [EF97].
+Clustered graph is yet another category of graphs which exhibits recursive clustering structure over the vertices [17].
 In two dimensions, clustering structure is represented by region inclusions.
-A cluster is represented by a simple region that contains drawing of all the components inside that cluster.
-Heuristic methods for such drawing have been developed by Sugiyama and Misue [SM91, MS93], North [N93] and Madden [MMPH95].
-Straight line planar convex drawing of clustered graphs using Tutte's algorithm [T63] is common.
-In orthogonal rectangular drawing [EF96] of a clustered graph, edges are drawn as sequences of horizontal and vertical segments while vertices are drawn on grid points and regions for clusters are represented by rectangles inside the grid diagram.
+Heuristic methods for such drawing have been developed by Sugiyama and Misue [18, 19], North [20] and Madden [21].
+Straight line planar convex drawing of clustered graphs using Tutte's algorithm [22] is common.
+In orthogonal rectangular drawing [23] of a clustered graph, edges are drawn as sequences of horizontal and vertical segments while vertices are drawn on grid points and regions for clusters are represented by rectangles inside the grid diagram.
 As structure of a graph becomes more complex, 3D multilevel visualization techniques are used.
-Drawing of the view at individual level and drawing of the inclusion tree are main issues which are considered in multilevel visualization.
 All these 3D visualization techniques are time consuming in terms of navigation and rendering and thus do not fit into our visualization problem that aims at simplicity and clarity.